KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 These are not identical claims.

-Thus, within a speculative Zenetist frame, it is possible to say that a figure such as Jesus may represent a uniquely strong or singular Theonic instantiation within a universe, while figures such as Buddha, Krishna, or others may remain profoundly **Theon-resonant** without being numerically identical to that same instantiation.
+Thus, within a speculative Zenetist frame, it is possible to say that a figure such as Jesus may represent a uniquely strong or singular Theonic instantiation within a universe, while figures such as Buddha, Krishna, or others may remain profoundly **Theon-Resonant** without being numerically identical to that same instantiation.

 This distinction is lawful because it preserves both: